 Sample Nutrition Facts label

-- Calories: The calories listed show the amount of calories in one serving of this food.
+- Calories: The number of calories listed shows the calories in one serving of the food.
 You can use this information to compare similar products and choose the one that is lower in calories.

-- Nutrients and daily values: The label must list the amounts of total fat, saturated fat, trans fat, cholesterol, sodium, total carbohydrate, dietary fiber, sugars, protein, vitamin D, calcium, iron and potassium that are in one serving.
-The daily value (DV) percent tells you how close you are to meeting your daily requirements for each nutrient.
+- Nutrients and Daily Value: The label must list the amounts of total fat, saturated fat, trans fat, cholesterol, sodium, total carbohydrate, dietary fiber, sugars, protein, vitamin D, calcium, iron and potassium that are in one serving.
+The Daily Value (DV) tells you how close you are to meeting your daily requirements for each nutrient.
 It's based on a typical 2,000-calorie-a-day diet.
 The DV can help you track whether you're getting enough — or too much — of all the nutrients you need in a day.

 - Nutrients to increase: The typical American diet is low in fiber, vitamin D, calcium, iron and potassium.
 They're listed on the label to encourage Americans to include more of these important nutrients in their diet.